awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-enter-exit-standby.md

 **To temporarily remove an instance**

-1. Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-instances.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-instances.html) command to identify the instance to update:
+1. Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-instances.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-instances.html) command to identify the instance to update\.

    ```
    aws autoscaling describe-auto-scaling-instances
    ```

-   The following is an example response:
+   The following is an example response\.

    ```
    {